AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 permalink: automating-your-investments
 imgUrl: /assets/img/investing-automation.png
-description:  have found that many people (myself included for a long time) are not aware that investing automation even exists.
+description: I have found that many people (myself included for a long time) are not aware that investing automation even exists.
 keywords:
   - automation
   - investing